Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 priority: 0
 ---

-TODO(Andrew, Zac): Add documentation for free, load, and persist commands.
-TODO(Andrew, Zac): Combine with documentation page for TTL

 * Table of Contents
 {:toc}

+TODO(Zac): Add an overview of Alluxio storage, how data is filled in and purged from this storage space, and its indication to application I/O performance.

+## Configure Alluxio Storage

-Alluxio2 manages the local storage, including memory, of Alluxio workers to act as a distributed buffer cache.
+Alluxio manages the local storage, including memory, of Alluxio workers to act as a distributed buffer cache.
 This fast data layer between user applications and the various under storages results in vastly improved I/O performance.